Fried Oyster Mushrooms

 - Black Pepper – for flavor.

-- Deep Fryer - is helpful but you can use a pan that's deep enough to hold about 2 inches of oil.
-You can also use an air fyer instead.
+- A Deep Fryer – is helpful, but you can use a pan that’s deep enough to hold about 2 inches of oil.
+You can also use an air fryer instead.

 - Tongs – or a skimmer basket to get the hot mushrooms out of the oil.

-- Heat oil to 370° F (187° C) either in a deep fryer or in a pan.
+Step 6 – Heat the oil to 370°F (187 °C) in a deep fryer or a pan over medium heat.
 (Use a thermometer or test a small mushroom to make sure you have the correct temperature.
 It should bubble as soon as it hits the oil and become golden brown after about 2-3 minutes of cooking.)

 Bread the mushrooms